chaos-lab/nachbar/Readme.md

 # Nachbar
   Nachbar is going to be a location-based real-time network, which allows user to communicate with nearbys through broadcast or private messages.

-  The basic scenario is as follows:
+  The basic scenario is as following:

   - User A fill out a nickname and some extra info, then login(No registration needed).
   - The system judges user A's geological position by GPS or IP, then find and return nearbys to A.